How to Become a Natural Sciences Manager: Is it the Right Career for You?

 Chemist

 Chemists study substances at the atomic and molecular levels to develop new materials or processes.
-They work in laboratories and apply findings to industries like healthcare and manufacturing.
+They work in laboratories and apply their findings to industries such as healthcare and manufacturing.

 Biologist